Jose Ibarra Murder Trial Day 3: Laken Riley's family sees surveillance video

-The state is expected to rest their case on Tuesday after multiple days of testimony in the trial of Jose Ibarra, the man accused of murdering nursing student Laken Riley on the campus of the University of Georgia.
+ATHENS, Ga. - The state rested their case late Tuesday afternoon after multiple days of testimony in the trial of Jose Ibarra, the man accused of murdering nursing student Laken Riley on the campus of the University of Georgia.
+The defense began presenting its case, but quickly ran into snags.

 Ibarra, 26, is charged with murder, kidnapping, and other crimes in connection with Riley's death in February.
 He has waived his right to a jury trial, meaning Athens-Clarke County Superior Court Judge H. Patrick Haggard will be the one to rule in the case.